ErabliereApi/MLApp1/README.md

 # MLApp1

-My experimentation using ML.Net to classify images of a camera system used in mapple syrop farm.
+My experimentation using ML.Net to classify images of a camera system used in maple syrup farm.

 ## Setup